Job prospects Electrical Mechanic near Lévis (QC)

 Here are some key facts about Electrical mechanics in the Chaudière - Appalaches region:

-- Approximately 740 people work in this occupation.
+- Approximately 600 people worked in this occupation in May 2016.

 - Electrical mechanics mainly work in the following sectors: